-NOTE: Should the work be found to be substandard, the contractor shall be responsible for the costs associated with bringing the work up to standard, including but not limited to materials, labor and costs of any subsequent inspections.
+NOTE: If OAAS or the EAA assessor determines that he work of the EAA provider is substandard, the EAA provider who completed the work shall be responsible for the costs associated with bringing the work up to standard, including but not limited to materials, labor and costs of any subsequent inspections.
+If the substandard work is the result of the EAA assessor's home evaluation report, the EAA assessor shall be responsible for the associated costs indicated above.

-The adaptation(s), whether from an original claim, a corrected claim, a re-submitted or revised POC or claim, must be accepted, fully delivered, installed, and operational in the current POC year that it was approved, unless otherwise approved by the OAAS or its designee.
+The adaptation(s) must be accepted, fully delivered, installed and operational in the current POC year that it was approved, unless otherwise approved by OAAS or its designee.